 • In-state vs. out-of-state tuition rates: Tuition rates are lower at public veterinary schools for in-state residents and higher for out-of-state residents.
 The highest costs are generally at private veterinary schools.

 • Grant and scholarship availability: Grants and scholarships can help defray the costs of veterinary school and don’t have to be repaid, but they can be competitive.
 Apply to as many opportunities as you can to try to access this gift aid for school.
-Don’t forget to submit the Free Application for Federal Student Aid (FAFSA), which gives you access to federal financial aid.
+Don’t forget to submit the Free Application for Federal Student Aid (FAFSA), which helps you receive access to federal financial aid.

 • Personal savings: If you have savings you can put toward veterinary school, such as money in a 529 college savings plan, you may not have to borrow as much in student loans.